This page contains affiliate links. Please read our disclosure for more info.

 Epcot at Disney World Orlando is known as a park that focuses more on education than thrill rides, and while that is true, there are enough amazing things to do at Epcot to keep everyone happy.

-It’s home to our favourite Disney roller coaster, one of the best bars, a space station restaurant, plus shows, music, festivals and more.
+It’s home to our favourite Disney rollercoaster, some of the best bars, a space station restaurant, plus shows, music, festivals and more.
 There’s always something new to discover at Epcot.

-Here we share our Epcot must do rides, attractions, and restaurants as well as tips to avoid long lines and make the most of your visit.
+Here we share our Epcot must do rides, attractions, and restaurants as well as tips to avoid long lines and the best hidden gem in the park.

 Contents